IRG9 2025 Symposium Announcement

 The Interstellar Research Group “was created to foster and assist the study, research and experimentation necessary to make human interstellar travel a reality, with untold benefits to life on Earth,” said former IRG President Emeritus John Preston.
 “We can imagine no better way to demonstrate that goal than the creation of these scholarships, helping new generations of thinkers, builders and explorers to set their sights on the stars.”

-Since 2017, IRG has been able to be provide scholarship oppertunities to the current generation of students thanks our sponsers generous support.
+Since 2017, IRG has been able to be provide scholarship opportunities to the current generation of students thanks our sponsors generous support.

 IRG 2025 Scholarship Winners